PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/ActionItemCategory/interfaces/InterfaceActionItemCategory.md

 # Interface: InterfaceActionItemCategory

-This is an interface that represents a database(MongoDB) document for ActionItemCategory (~Test Check).
+Represents a database document for ActionItemCategory in MongoDB.

 ## Properties